 - Buy some light S&M gear such as a rabbit fur flogger and leave it on the bed.

 - Discuss your S&M fantasies as dirty talk in the bedroom.
-Get comfortable with dirty talk using this advice.
+Get comfortable with dirty talk using these example phrases.

 - Create a profile on a site such as FetLife where you can meet new folks who like S&M. If you’re attached, your man can create a profile, and the two of you can check off your interests.